-- Using the University network or other computer facilities for financial gain. - Damaging hardware belonging to the University or others. - Sending, displaying, printing, or displaying obscene messages or images, including those received through e-mail in a public setting. - Displaying, sending or printing messages that harass an individual or group because of their race, color, religion, age, gender, gender orientation, national or ethnic origin or disability or any other protected status. - Accessing the private computer files of other users. - Using an account owned by another user or allowing another user to use your account is a direct violation of both Computer and Ethical standards.

-- Interfering in any way with another's use of the University's equipment or services, including any disruptive use of video or audio media in the labs. - Deleting software, data or communications belonging to the University or others. - Posting anonymous messages. - Posting personal communication without the original author's consent. - Vandalizing the data of another user. - Knowingly introducing a computer virus or other destructive program. - Wasting limited resources, such as unnecessary printing, making electronic mass mailings for non-collegiate business, monopolizing machines, disproportionately using CPU, memory, disk space, or network bandwidth. - Sending personal information, without express approval, about faculty, students, or staff to third parties, including members of chat groups. - Installing unlicensed software on University workstations. - Removing any equipment or supplies, including paper, toner or ink from University labs or offices. - All electronic mail sent through Fontbonne servers must contain the proper identification of Addressee and cannot be altered (Spoofing) - Installing unlicensed software on University workstations. - Removing any equipment or supplies, including paper, toner or ink from University labs or offices.
+- Using the University network or other computer facilities for financial gain. - Damaging hardware belonging to the University or others. - Sending, displaying, printing, or displaying obscene messages or images, including those received through e-mail in a public setting. - Displaying, sending or printing messages that harass an individual or group because of their race, color, religion, age, gender, sex, sexual orientation, national or ethnic origin or disability or any other protected status. - Accessing the private computer files of other users. - Using an account owned by another user or allowing another user to use your account is a direct violation of both Computer and Ethical standards. - Interfering in any way with another's use of the University's equipment or services, including any disruptive use of video or audio media in the labs. - Deleting software, data or communications belonging to the University or others. - Posting anonymous messages. - Posting personal communication without the original author's consent. - Vandalizing the data of another user. - Knowingly introducing a computer virus or other destructive program. - Wasting limited resources, such as unnecessary printing, making electronic mass mailings for non-collegiate business, monopolizing machines, disproportionately using CPU, memory, disk space, or network bandwidth. - Sending personal information, without express approval, about faculty, students, or staff to third parties, including members of chat groups. - Installing unlicensed software on University workstations. - Removing any equipment or supplies, including paper, toner or ink from University labs or offices. - All electronic mail sent through Fontbonne servers must contain the proper identification of Addressee and cannot be altered (Spoofing)